knguyen60/FlowSketch/README.md

 2. Create your own branch (call it name-dev, such as mark-dev)

+*Note: These can be done in Android Studio*

 How to Work:

-1. Update project from master
+1. Pull to your remote branch (so your remote branch is updated)

+2. Pull from your remote Branch (so your local version updated)

-2. Commit to your branch a few times
+3. Commit to your branch a few times, try to stick to as few files as possible

-3. Merge (Pull Requests) with the master branch
+4. Push to your Branch (remote)

+5. Put in a Pull Request (to merge your remote branch with the remote master branch)

+6. Go on to GitBub and approve your merge*

-4. Repeat steps 1 - 4 until project is done
+7. Repeat steps 1 - 6 until project is done

+**Note: Cannot be done inside Andoid Studio*

 ### Links
 Google Drive with Docs and Notes: